Elliot-codling/PiEngine/README.md

 - Updated object.animate so that it works with the new counter() class and the updaed reload texture
 - Updated properties_object.reload_texture()
 - Now takes alpha as an option argument

+- To reduce the performance impact of the debugger, an interval has been added.
+- The interval is the number of frames that is required to pass before updating the text.